Joystream/joystream-landing/testnets/rome/README.md

   - **Time line:**
     - Update the [github design repo](https://github.com/Joystream/design) with new assets (Rome and Joystream)
     - New Joystream logo and design for all communication channels
-      - Twitter, Reddit, Github, Website, Telegram
+      - Twitter, Reddit, Github, Website, Telegram, RC/Other
     - Templates for blog posts, with a consistent theme (Rome and Joystream)
-    - Templates for Newsletters, with a consistent theme (Rome and Joystream)
+    - Templates for Newsletters, with a consistent theme (Rome and Joystream) -->

 ### Sub-system Test